Efficiency & Spectrum

 LED technology provides other advantages traditional HID lights can’t match:

 * Better efficiency (reduced power costs)

 * Less heat (less plant stress, cheaper climate control)

-* Reduced flowering times (higher percentage of red spectra)
+* Reduced flowering times (higher percentage of red and far red light)

 * Thinner profile (suited to low ceilings or tall plants)

-* Less light degradation (HPS lamps lose 10% or more output after a few months)
+* Less light degradation (HIDs lose a significant amount of light output after only a few months)

 * Longer life (50,000 hours vs 3,000-5,000 hours for HPS)